-CLASS III DIRECTOR NOMINEES FOR TERMS EXPIRING IN 2017
+CLASS III DIRECTORS WHOSE TERMS EXPIRE IN 2017

 Gary L. Convis has served as a director of Sypris Solutions, Inc. since November 2013.
 Mr. Convis has served as Senior Advisor for Bloom Energy, a provider of solid oxide fuel cell technology, since November 2013 and as Chief Operations Officer from January 2012 until November of 2013.
 Mr. Convis served as Special Advisor to the Chief Executive Officer and President of Dana Holding Corporation from January 2010 to December 2011 and as Vice Chairman of Dana Holding Corporation from January 2009 to December 2009.
 Mr. Convis served as Chief Executive Officer and President of Dana Holding Corporation from April 2008 to January 2009.
 From 2003 to 2007, Mr. Convis served as an Executive Vice President of Toyota Motor Engineering & Manufacturing North America, Inc. and as Managing Officer of Toyota Motor Corp from May 2003 to July 2007.
 He started his career with Toyota in 1984 as part of the start-up team for New United Motor Manufacturing, Inc., Toyota's joint venture with General Motors.
 Additionally, Mr. Convis served 16 years with Ford Motor Corporation following a three-year tenure with General Motors.
-Mr. Convis has served on the Board for a number of companies, including Toyota Motor Manufacturing Kentucky Inc., where he served as Chairman of the Board (from May 2006 to July 2007); Cooper-Standard Holdings Inc. (from 2007 to May 2010); Dana Holding Corporation (from January 2008 to December 2009); Compass Automotive Group (since 2007) an aluminum die cast company; and Achates Power, Inc. (since 2007) a developer of two stroke opposing position diesel engines.
-Mr. Convis was elected as a member of the Audit and Finance Committee in December 2013.
-The Nominating and Governance Committee believes that based on his experience and expertise in the commercial vehicle, off highway and automotive industries and as a former public company Chief Executive Officer in the automotive sector, Mr. Convis' continued service as a director is in the Company's best interest.
+Mr. Convis has served on the Board for a number of companies, including Toyota Motor Manufacturing Kentucky Inc., where he served as Chairman of the Board (from May 2006 to July 2007); Cooper-Standard Holdings Inc. (from 2007 to May 2010); Dana Holding Corporation (from January 2008 to December 2009); Compass Automotive Group (from 2007 to December 2013), an aluminum die cast company; and Achates Power, Inc. (since 2007), a developer of two stroke opposing position diesel engines.
+Mr. Convis is a member of the Audit and Finance Committee.
+The Nominating and Governance Committee believes that based on his experience and expertise in the commercial vehicle, off-highway and automotive industries and as a former public company Chief Executive Officer in the automotive sector, Mr. Convis' continued service as a director is in the Company's best interest.

 William G. Ferko has served as a director of Sypris since January 2005.
-Mr. Ferko has served as Senior Vice President for Republic Bank & Trust Company since April 2009 and also served as the Chief Risk Management Officer from April 2009 through December 2012.
+Mr. Ferko currently serves as a private investor and since January 2015 as a consultant providing senior-level financial advisory services.
+From April 2009 until May 2014, Mr. Ferko served as Senior Vice President for Republic Bank & Trust Company and also served as the Chief Risk Management Officer from April 2009 through December 2012.
 From January 2008 through January 2009, Mr. Ferko served as Chief Financial Officer for Philips BU Professional Luminaires North America, a manufacturer of lighting fixtures and controls.
 From 1998 through January 2008, he served as Vice President and Chief Financial Officer of Genlyte Group Incorporated, the predecessor to Philips BU Professional Luminaires North America.
 Prior to 1998, he served in several finance positions for Tenneco Inc., including its automotive and packaging divisions and as Chief Financial Officer for Monroe Auto Equipment Company and Goss Graphic Systems.
-Mr. Ferko is a member of the Nominating and Governance Committee and the Compensation Committee.
-The Nominating and Governance Committee believes that based on his experience and expertise in finance, accounting and audit functions, and public policy, Mr. Ferko's continued service as a director is in the Company's best interest.
+Since October